 The Paiute Pipeline is located within the proposed B-17 boundary.
 The BLM also has a utility planning corridor within the eastern and southern portions of the proposed B-17 boundary.
 Alternative 1 would not allow utilities within B-17 (Table 2-2), because Navy policy does not allow public use of any kind to occur on land within active WDZs for safety reasons.
 Relocating these corridors could restrict land uses on adjacent lands; however, the surrounding area is largely undeveloped federal land.
-The Navy would work with the Paiute Pipeline Company (the pipeline owner) in developing a proposal to reroute the affected pipeline section.
-Site-specific environmental analysis and National Environmental Policy Act (NEPA) planning would be required before any potential relocation of the pipeline could occur.
-The Navy would not utilize any portion of the expanded B-17 range (under Alternative 1) that would overlap the existing pipeline unless and until any such rerouting of the pipeline has been completed.
-The Navy would fund NEPA planning, and the BLM would have decision authority with respect to any proposed final routing subsequent to completion of site-specific environmental analysis.

 All training activities would be conducted within the proposed boundary of B-17, and the public would not have access to B-17 during training activities.
 The public may observe and hear aircraft, munitions, and support vehicles during training activities from adjacent areas.
 However, these activities are currently occurring with B-17, and Alternative 1 would not increase the frequency of these activities.

 The Navy previously determined that training activities at B-17 are compatible with the surrounding land use (U.S. Department of the Navy, 2015).

 The WDZ would be fully contained within the B-17 expansion area (see Figure 2-3) and would be closed from public use.
-There are no residential, commercial, or industrial facilities within this zone.
-Communication tower operators would still be able to access Fairview Peak when B-17 is not active and with Navy permission.
+There are no residential, commercial, or industrial facilities within the B-17 expansion area.
+A portion of State Highway 839 is located in the proposed training area of B-17 and would not be compatible with training activities; therefore, it would need to be relocated under Alternative 1.
+Section 3.5 (Transportation) of this Final EIS discusses potential impacts associated with the relocation of 24 miles of State Route 839.
+Communication tower operators would still be able to access Fairview Peak with Navy permission when B-17 is not active and with Navy permission.
 An existing BLM planning utility corridor is located within the B-17 expansion area.
 Under Alternative 1, development of these corridors would not occur within the B-17 range.

-Under Alternative 1, the entire B-17 range would be closed and restricted from public use except for Navy-authorized activities (e.g., ceremonial site visits; research/academic pursuits; or regulatory or management activities, such as BLM or NDOW activities).
+Under Alternative 1, the entire B-17 range would be closed and restricted from public use except for Navy-authorized activities (e.g., ceremonial site visits; research/academic pursuits; flood management; or regulatory or management activities by organizations such as BLM, Bureau of Reclamation, local government, or NDOW).
 Under Alternative 1, 20 of the non-Navy ROWs presented in Table 3.2-2 would be acquired by the Navy and closed, and thus would no longer be available for use by the current ROW holder.
 B-17 would be fenced and closed for public safety.
 The proposed B-17 expansion would accommodate a larger WDZ than current conditions (see Figure 2-3).
 Navy policy prohibits anyone from being within a WDZ when a range is in active use.
 In addition, no member of the public is allowed in a non-operational WDZ without prior clearance/coordination.
 Posted warning signs would further deter the public from entering B-17.